James Maskalyk: Career

 Prior to becoming a physician, Maskalyk worked in a sawmill, as a courier, cleaner, security contractor, and disc-jockey.

 Maskalyk is an associate professor at University of Toronto's Faculty of Medicine, and an emergency room physician and trauma team leader at St. Michael's Hospital in Toronto.
 He also works as a wellness coordinator for St. Michael's Hospital's staff.
 He has been praised for highlighting the issue of drug interactions with grapefruit consumption, and encouraging awareness of global health at all levels of university education.

 Maskalyk has worked for Médecins sans Frontières in Dadaab refugee camp, Kenya, and in 2007, Abyei, Sudan.
 He has also worked in Black Lion Hospital, Addis Ababa, Ethiopia, and is the strategic director of Toronto-Addis Ababa Academic Collaboration in Emergency Medicine, an institutional partnership designed to create the first system of emergency medicine in Addis Ababa.
 He has also worked in Cambodia and Bolivia.

 Maskalyk was a founding editor of then open-source, open-access, medical journal Open Medicine.
 He has spent has career looking at a systems approach to global equity in healthcare, and minimizing conflict of interest in researcher's contracts with industry.
-Since 2022, he has been the executive editor in chief of the Canadian Medical Association Journal.
+In 2022-2023, he took a turn as the executive editor in chief of the Canadian Medical Association Journal.

 His writing on global issues has appeared in The Washington Post, and The Globe and Mail where he wrote a diary describing the early days of the COVID19 pandemic in Canada.
 He has collaborated with Turtle Lodge to address inequities in healthcare experienced by Canada's indigenous people.

 Maskalyk hosts regular public events on Facebook, where he leads meditation sessions and conversations about a wide rage of topics including sex, alcohol, kindness, existentialism, exercise, economics, computer modelling, and death.
+He is also a music-lover and long-time DJ.